 09.12.2014 First Visit to Antwerp Commune for Cohabitation Visa Enquiry

 In December 2014, while having a holiday in Belgium, I took the opportunity to make an appointment in “Districtshuis Antwerpen”.
-I wanted to ask some information about cohabitation visa before going back to my country.
+I wanted to ask for some information about the cohabitation visa before going back to my country.
 I did not apply for the procedure at that time.
 Some other names of Districtshuis are Commune / Stadhuis / Gemeentehuis / District / City Hall / Town Hall.

 01.04.2016 Submission of Formal Obligation by Belgian Partner